habibiefaried/dns-over-tor-resolver/README.md

 [ERROR]   no answer from fallback resolver 'DOT-dns.google': lookup puredns.rog. on 192.168.1.1:53: no such host
 ```

-2. If TOR network is not ready but record is found already
+2. If TOR network is not ready but record is found already (using fallback)

 ```
 2022/06/19 02:44:22 Query for itb.ac.id.